Metimol1/VisionCraft/README.md

 After selecting a specific model, sampler and scheduler you can generate images using the API.
 To do this, you need to make a POST request and provide the necessary parameters.

 > [!IMPORTANT]
-> The free SDXL model is only `sdxl-turbo`.
+> The free SDXL model is only `sdxl-turbo` and `playground-V2`.
 To use other models, you need to buy a subscription, which costs $5 per month.

 ### Generate image XL